asibic/glassalpha/site/docs/about.md

 ## Who

-My name is [Gabe Mays](https://gmays.com/about/) and I like building things.
+I'm [Gabe Mays](https://gmays.com/about/) and I like to build things.

 ## Why